hanjingo/doc/OS/computer_representation.md

 Or with intrinsics on a little-endian host, memcpy and byteswap may be faster and clearer.

-## 10. Summary
+## Summary

 - Endianness affects how multi-byte values are laid out; always agree on byte order for persistence and network protocols.
 - Use fixed-width integer types and explicit conversions at boundaries.
 - Beware of signed-integer overflow (undefined in C/C++) and use unsigned or checked arithmetic when necessary.
 - Prefer library helpers and intrinsics for byte-swapping and unaligned access.

 ## Reference

 [1] Randal E. Bryant, David R. O'Hallaron.
 Computer Systems: A Programmer's Perspective.
 3rd ed.
-(CS:APP)

----

-If you want, I can now:
-- Expand this into a short tutorial with interactive examples (byte-dumps on little vs big endian).
-- Add a small C/C++ code sample that demonstrates `htonl`/`ntohl`, `__builtin_bswap32`, and safe unaligned access.